 Severe dehydration is a medical emergency.
 The patient must be treated immediately with IV fluid according to the following protocol.

-Children ≥ 5 years and adults
+Children 5 years and over and adults

 One-third of the volume is given as a very rapid infusion (bolus) in 30 minutes.
 This is intended to re-establish a circulating volume sufficient to correct tissue hypoperfusion.
 The remaining twothirds are given slowly, over 3 hours.

 An adult (60 kg) will receive 6 litres (100 ml x 60 kg) of RL as follows:

 2 litres (30 ml x 60 kg) in 30 minutes then, if s/he has improved (conscious, palpable pulse), 4 litres (70 ml x 60 kg) over the next 3-4 hours (1 litre every 45 minutes or more simply 1 litre per hour).

 If, however, after the initial bolus, the patient continues to have a weak pulse and/or remains lethargic, a second bolus of 2 litres over 30 minutes should be given before moving on to 4 litres over 3-4 hours.